rdbliss/rdbliss.github.io/_posts/2020-01-17-hypercube-sums-and-exponential-families.md

 This identity is so general that it must have a combinatorial proof, yet it almost seems too general to believe that one could exist!
-I haven't come up with one yet, but I learn one eventually.
+I haven't come up with one yet, but I hope to learn one eventually.

 To be honest, I don't quite believe this last identity.
 Here is some code to at least numerically settle your stomach if you also have doubts: